 WarmLine provides support services to families with infants and toddlers who are eligible for Early Start services in Sacramento, Placer, Yolo, El Dorado, Nevada and Alpine counties.

 Children ages 0-3 year with a developmental delay in one or more areas such as physical, cognitive, communication, social/emotional and self help.
 For more information go to the California Department of Developmental Services Early Start/Early Intervention website at http://www.dds.ca.gov/EarlyStart/WhatsES.cfm

 - Are designed to meet the individual needs of each infant or toddler and needs of the family,

 - Are provided to families by qualified personnel,

 - Include transition to appropriate services at three years of age.

-A variety of settings where children live, learn and play.
+A natural environment is a variety of settings where children live, learn and play.
 Home and community-life settings that are natural and typical for children without a disability and their friends.
 Settings where the child, family and care providers participate in everyday routines and activities that are important to them and serve as learning opportunities.

 More Resources for Children Birth to Preschool